 Research finds that the ideal program for people with Parkinson’s combines aerobics — exercises that increase your heart rate and breathing — with mentally challenging activities.
 For example, a dance or aerobics class that changes rhythm and teaches you dance steps challenges both your mental skills and aerobic capacity.

-Certain aerobic exercise programs, in particular, could be helpful for Parkinson’s symptoms.
-One study found that taking a tango dance class twice a week improved balance, motor symptoms, and walking speed in people with Parkinson’s.
+Certain aerobic exercise programs, in particular, could be helpful for Parkinson’s symptoms. found that taking a tango dance class twice a week improved balance, motor symptoms, and walking speed in people with Parkinson’s.

 Other examples of beneficial aerobic exercise programs for people with Parkinson’s include: